-Other things that can cause a moisture buildup on windows is humidity present in the construction materials of the home such as with improper sealing of sheetrock walls or humidity that is present in cement.
+Another thing that can cause moisture buildup on windows is humidity present in the construction materials of the home such as with improper sealing of sheetrock walls or humidity that is present in cement.

 The outdoor climate can also cause some indoor moisture problems, such as when it rains for several days or the area where you live has a high humidity factor.
 A dehumidifier will effectively remove the moisture from the home and restore proper indoor levels.
 Remember to rotate the dehumidifier through all the areas affected by excess humidity.

 Mold Spots on Ceiling or in Corners of Walls